SCIM (System for Cross-domain Identity Management) Integration

 Step 4: Test and Monitor the Sync

-- Confirm that test users and groups appear correctly in Harvey.
+- Confirm users and groups appear correctly in Harvey

 Note: A full sync may take several minutes depending on the size of your directory.